juniorgasparotto/MarkdownGenerator/README.md

 * `name`: Sets the language abbreviation (https://dev.microsofttranslator.com/languages?api-version=1.0)
 * `output`: Sets the path where the final file will be saved.
 The relative folder will always be the folder that executavél this running, but you can change this relative path using the `--base-dir` argument.
 * `default`: Defines which tag `language` corresponds to the default language.
+* `url-base`: It is not mandatory, but it is interesting there to help in the creation of the anchors with the absolute path, thus avoiding problems by using the method `<anchor-get name="anchor-name" />` .
+Guaranteed also the creation of anchors that are in other pages: `<anchor-get name="anchor-name-other-page" />` .

 **Tag`content`**